 This system will still have an efficiency of 200-300% even when air temperatures drop below freezing.

 On top of that, your solar panels can provide the electricity required to run your heat pump.

 Subsidies and grants are often available

 Depending on the country you live in, subsidies or grants may be present to stimulate the purchase of a heat pump.
 Governments do this to incentivize citizens to move to more sustainable forms of heating.
-This contributes to CO2 emission goals as well as For the United States, a bill is being introduced that asks for a tax credit of 20% up to $800 (source).
+This contributes to CO2 emission goals.
+For the United States, a bill is being introduced that asks for a tax credit of 20% up to $800 (source).
 Currently, there is a small $300 tax credit available on energy star air-source heat pumps (source).

 In the UK, grants are already available for heat pumps in the renewable heat incentive.
 You can find out how much subsidy you can get with this calculator: https://www.gov.uk/renewable-heat-incentive-calculator.

 For Canada, several grants are available for heat pumps through the greener homes grant initiative.
 For example, $2500 to $5000 is available for air-source heat pumps.
-There is even a $600 grant available for home evaluation and expert advice.
-You can find out more on https://www.nrcan.gc.ca.
+There is even a $600 grant available for a home evaluation and expert advice.
+You can find out more at https://www.nrcan.gc.ca.

 Heat pump disadvantages

 Heat pumps differ in several ways from other heating systems.
 They might not be a good fit for your situation because of, for example, installation requirements of heat pumps, or if your house is poorly insulated.